Skip to main content

 Blue Earth County, MinnesotaEutrophic

 On the LakeGrade rubric Ballantyne Lake fails the cutoffs — a TSI of 67 and persistent algal pressure put it in the bottom tier.
-Sub-grades cluster within a single letter of each other, which usually means the lake is in stable trophic balance rather than fighting one specific stressor.
+With clarity and phosphorus scored, the sub-grades cluster within a letter of each other, pointing to stable conditions rather than one specific stressor.

 A TSI in the eutrophic range signals a lake doing what nutrient-loaded waters do — supporting an active algal community at the cost of clear water.
 The lake's 58 ft maximum depth is in the upper tier for Minnesota — deep enough for cold-water fish to find refuge in summer.
 Ballantyne Lake covers 371 acres alongside 3.7 miles of shoreline — a mid-sized water that supports a working fishery without being so large that conditions diverge between basins.
 Within Blue Earth County's 9 graded lakes, Ballantyne Lake ranks 5 — below the local median, though not at the bottom.